niteshsengar03/chaiCodeAssignment/db-design/day-4-parking/README.md

 - the full entry-to-exit journey is a **session**
 - at the end a **payment** is made

-once i had those things i asked myself — what are the "lookup/category" things vs the "live data" things. category stuff like vehicle type and spot type don't change much, and they're basically reference data. the live stuff is sessions, tickets, payments.
+once i had those things i asked myself — what are the "lookup/category" things vs the "live data" things. category stuff like vehicle type and spot type don't change much, and they're basically reference data. the live stuff is sessions, tickets, payments, also instead of using enums i just used strings and commented the enums, so i'm treating those as enums
 ---

 ## Color Groups and Why